Frontenda/wp-phone-message/README.md

 # wp-phone-message
-Wordpress Plugin made to send a Whatapp message from your Wordpress website
+Wordpress Plugin made to send a Whatsapp message from your Wordpress website

 ## Description